ayushsrawat/bookmarkr/README.md

 > However, I realized that this approach was not the most efficient for my needs.
 > Instead, I have decided to focus on a simpler and faster way to store and manage resource links without an elaborate folder-based UI.

-## Library : A minimal Knowledge Nest
+## Bookmarkr : A minimal Knowledge Nest